The Capacity of Classical Summation over a Quantum MAC with Arbitrarily Distributed Inputs and Entanglements: Significance of the -QMAC and relationship to prior works

-The underlying quantum multiple access (QMAC) communication model in the $\Sigma$-QMAC is similar to what is known in the literature as \emph{simultaneous message passing} (SMP) model with quantum messages \cite{buhrman1998quantum, QSM, PSQM} .
+{\bf Connection to Simultaneous Message Passing (SMP):} The underlying quantum multiple access (QMAC) communication model in the $\Sigma$-QMAC is similar to what is known in the literature as \emph{simultaneous message passing} (SMP) model with quantum messages \cite{buhrman1998quantum, QSM, PSQM} .
 A noteworthy distinction is that the SMP model is typically studied from a communication complexity perspective which does not allow batch processing, whereas since our perspective is information theoretic, batch processing is not only allowed, it is essential to our problem formulation.
 For brevity, and to underscore the information theoretic perspective, we say QMAC when we mean an SMP model with quantum messages and batch processing.